funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/auth.md

 ## Login

 This opens the authentication pop up for you and can be called on any click event.
-Please note this should not be called unless its a proper user click or it could be blocked by some browsers
+Please note this should not be called unless it's a proper user click or it could be blocked by some browsers.

 ```ts
 login(): void